 This has been such a busy year for the Kathryn Armour Studio.
-Dawn Cantwell is enjoying a great Broadway run as Nessarose in Wicked.
-And the Fiasco Co., with whom I have been working since 2011, is currently playing their Broadway hit production of Into the Woods in London!
-Roundabout Theater interviewed me about my work with the cast: A Conversation with Kathryn Armour, Alexander and Voice Teacher.
+Dawn Cantwell has just been given another extension in a great run as Nessarose in Wicked.
+Ani Taj is appearing in The Great Comet of 1812, and the Fiasco Co., with whom I have been working since 2011, has just sent their Broadway hit production of Into the Woods on tour!
+My Roundabout Theater interview about my work with the cast can be read right here: A Conversation with Kathryn Armour, Alexander and Voice Teacher.

 In my studio Alexander Technique is part of every voice lesson.
 Do you need to train your voice thoroughly? or re-train , because you want to take on a challenging role, or because you have somehow gotten a bit off track in your vocal technique?
 The Italian understanding of one voice (“it’s all a mix, Darling!”) will help you sort things out.